 - 1/3 cup sherry vinegar

-- Turn your oven to 220°F. Place 5 half-pint jars and their lids on a baking tray in the oven.
-(You must use unused lids for this recipe, although the rims can be reused.)
+- Turn your oven to 220°F. Place 5 half-pint jars on a baking tray in the oven.
+(Use clean, unused lids for this recipe.)
 This will sterilize everything.
 I always put an extra jar in because yields can be variable; large garlic cloves can change things, so it’s best to be ready for extra.

 - In a large saute pan, heat the oil and cook the garlic cloves over medium heat.
 Sprinkle the salt over them.
 Cook, stirring often, until they begin to brown.
 This can take anywhere from 8 to 20 minutes, depending on the heat you’re using and how moist the garlic cloves are.
 Once they are starting to brown, mix the sugar into the pan and continue to cook until it begins to caramelize, about 2-5 minutes.